-The MSN program offers a total of eight tracks.
-Applicants who are registered nurses can choose from seven of those tracks: administration, Clinical Nurse Leader, education, family nurse practitioner, forensics, health care law and informatics or they may customize their course of study to suit their particular interests via general studies.
-Applicants with a bachelor degree in another field can choose the eighth track which is the Master of Science in Nursing
+The MSN program offers a total of five tracks.
+Applicants who are registered nurses can choose from four of those tracks: administration, education, family nurse practitioner, forensics or they may customize their course of study to suit their particular interests via general studies.

 Xavier nursing graduates practice nursing throughout the Greater Cincinnati region and across the country.
 Our graduates are well-respected in the health care community as knowledgeable, professional and ethical and prepared to excel in meeting current and future challenges in health care delivery.

-Xavier's School of Nursing to Become a College
+Xavier's School of Nursing Is Now a College

 At its May meeting, the Xavier University Board of Trustees unanimously voted to establish an independent College of Nursing.
-It will be Xavier’s fourth college, joining the College of Arts and Sciences, the College of Professional Sciences and the Williams College of Business.
+It is Xavier’s fourth college, joining the College of Arts and Sciences, the College of Professional Sciences and the Williams College of Business.